CraigMarkwardt/emontx3-continuous/README.md

 This firmware uses fast math routines from Atmel's AVR201 library to make accumulating quantities faster.

+### Fast Response

+Typically the firmware will report voltage mains information every 10 seconds and power usage every 30 seconds.
+However, if you have a sudden change of usage by more than about an Ampere, a new report will be issued immediately.
+This allows you to get a more accurate picture of actual power usage, including transients, instead of having to wait 30 seconds for a response.

 ### Delayed Processing

 Despite this strategy, there can still be problems with the high